 How does having no fixed address or living in temporary accommodation affect my credit score?

-Lenders typically like to see that you haven’t moved around a lot over a short space of time.
+Lenders typically like to see that you live at some sort of permanent residence, and are registered on the electoral roll.
 Since they often use the electoral roll to confirm your name and address, it’s wise to register using a family member’s permanent UK address if you’re in student housing or other temporary accommodation, such as army barracks.
 Just remember to use the same address when you apply for credit – and make sure the family member will be happy to forward your mail to you.

 Doing this may not only improve your credit score and your chances of securing credit, but can also protect you from identity fraud too.